Last published 22 December 2020

 Good things often come out of difficult situations so try to stay positive.
 For example, this could be a time to:

 If you’re feeling anxious, stressed, sad or having trouble sleeping, find out how Good Thinking can support you by recommending NHS-approved apps.
-Listen to our podcasts with Michael Farquhar (sleep), Janet Wingrove (mindfulness) and Annie Mullins OBE (online communities) and Paula Ludley (supporting the whole family).
+Listen to our podcasts with Michael Farquhar (sleep), Janet Wingrove (mindfulness), Annie Mullins OBE (online communities) and Paula Ludley (supporting the whole family).